Joseph S. Shapiro

 Globalization and the Environment (Online Appendix) [journal version]

-Handbook of International Economics, 2022, Volume V, pp. 61-146.
-With Brian R. Copeland and M. Scott Taylor.
+Handbook of International Economics, 2022.
+Volume V, pp. 61-146.
 Editors, Gita Gopinath, Elhanan Helpman, and Kenneth Rogoff.
 Elsevier.

 Pollution Trends and US Environmental Policy: Lessons from the Last Half Century [journal version]